-Condition 25 requires the submission of an annual Water Conservation Report to the Manager by 30th August each year.
-The annual Water Conservation Report shall be made available to the public on the Kāpiti Coast District Council website by 30th August each year.
-The annual Water Conservation Report shall report on the year 1st July to 30th June inclusive, and includes Table 3 to assist in assessing report for compliance.
+Condition 25 requires submitting an annual Water Conservation Report to the Manager by 30 August each year.
+The annual Water Conservation Report shall be made available to the public on the Kāpiti Coast District Council website by 30 August each year.
+The annual Water Conservation Report shall report on the year 1 July to 30 June inclusive and includes Table 3 to assist in assessing the report for compliance.